BarneyMcgrew/BMG-Stop-Plate/README.md

 This system is primarily designed for IPSC Action Air and adheres to the prescribed requirements of the rules.

+## Development

+The Stop Plate codebase is maintained and developed using Visual Studio Code and the PlatformIO plugin.
+Please ensure you have both the IDE and the plugin set up prior to checking out the codebase in this project.

 ## Features

 - Record a par time after start when the stop plate is struck by a projectile.